lynnfaraday/aresmush.com/_root/fs3/fs3.3/luck.md

 ## Plot Points

 You can also spend Luck Points to affect the outcome of plots.
 For example: you might spend a point to have the prosecutor lose key evidence in a trial, or to get a lucky break finding a missing witness.
-This is entirely at the Storyteller’s discretion, and the number of points required will vary based on how much you’re pushing your luck.
+This is entirely at the storyteller’s discretion, and the number of points required will vary based on how much you’re pushing your luck.

 ## Getting Lucky